Scille/parsec-cloud/docs/userguide/new_organization.rst

     You can read about this in the :ref:`the Hosting server <doc_hosting_server>` part.

-This URL is needed to bootstrap the organization by registering yourself as it first user and device.
-Clicking on the URL should bring up Parsec (starting it if needed) with following view:
+This URL is needed to bootstrap the organization by registering yourself as its first user and device.
+Clicking on the URL should bring up Parsec (starting it if needed) with the following view:

 .. image:: organization_bootstrap.gif
     :align: center